tcheehow/ros-setups/intel-edison/README.md

 Connect one USB cable to the cosole port and then start your temrminal app (see next section for more information on this).
 Once you are connected plug in the second USB cable for power and after 15 seconds you should see the system booting.
 If you want to login the user name is root (no password).

-# Flash Ubilinux
+# Flash Debian

-To flash Ubilinux carefully follow the instruction here https://learn.sparkfun.com/tutorials/loading-debian-ubilinux-on-the-edison
+To build Debian Jessie carefully follow the instruction from ros-setups/README.md

-However, the link for dfu-util is outdated.
+If Windows is used, dfu-util is required.
 Download the latest version from this page: http://dfu-util.sourceforge.net/releases/

-The Ubilinux image can be downloaded from this page: http://www.emutexlabs.com/ubilinux and click on "ubilinux for Edison"

 Make sure you have the console USB cable in place and use it so you know when the installation has finished.
 You MUST NOT remove power before it’s done or it could be bricked.
 If you don't have a console connection make sure you wait 2 minutes at the end of the installation as it instructs.
 During this time it is completing the installion which shoudln't be interrupted.
 If you don't get any update on your console after this message is displayed restart your console terminal connection.